tintinrevient/time-capsule/non-fiction/out-of-control/README.md

 * "I finally figured out that the way to get wonderfully lifelike behavior is not to try to make a really complex creature, but to **make a wonderfully rich environment for a simple creature**."

+* "The reason life cannot be halted is that the complexity of life’s dynamics has exceeded the complexity of all known destructive forces."

 <p float="left">
 	<img src="./pix/out-of-control.jpg" width="500" />
 </p>